tbolwerk/copypaste/README.md

 This application is heavily inspired by Paste Ref: https://pasteapp.io/about

 Currently only support MacOS, it requires permissions set privacy / security enabled for terminal, when ran in terminal.
 Otherwise an error occurs eventTap cannot be created.
+Mainly the input monitoring must be enabled for the terminal that is used.

 It reads from system event CMD-C to write pbpaste to file.